Markdown

 Metadata

-There are several ways you can define the metadata of your pages (title, publishing date, author, ...).
+There are several techniques for defining the metadata (title, publishing date, author, ...) of your markdown pages.

-The best way to define metadata depends on whether the metadata is global or local.
+The preferred technique depends on whether the metadata is global or local.

-For example, if you want to show the list of all your blog posts, and you want to always show that list on the left side of your website.
+What is global metadata?
+For example, if you want to show a list of all your blog posts, and you want to always show that list on the left side of your website.

 2024-01-01 New Year 2024 Resolution